 Construction Schedule.
 The project has a tentative construction start date of May 2023, with completion anticipated by January 2025.
+Demolition activities would occur over a 1-month period.

 Equipment Use.
 Equipment used during construction would vary by phase, but would include excavators, backhoes, dump trucks, graders, compactors, water trucks, and similar equipment, as well as cement trucks, and various power equipment for building construction.